 QR Codes: The Accessible, Reliable RFID Replacement

-Bluetooth stacks are often not interoperable between OS’s and sometimes even devices.
-This is mainly in relation to communications between Android and iOS devices and even some Android devices to other Android devices.
+Bluetooth stacks often don't work well together between different operating systems and sometimes even between devices.
+This is especially true when trying to communicate between Android and iOS devices, and even some Android devices with others.

-QR Codes can be utilised to allow the transferal of data from one device to another via the use of the device's screen and the opposing device's camera, without the use of Bluetooth, 4G and Infrared etc.
+QR Codes offer a solution for transferring data from one device to another using the device's screen and the opposing device's camera, eliminating the need for Bluetooth, 4G, and Infrared, and more.

-QR Codes are commonly used for product tracking, item identification, time tracking, document management, and general marketing.
-Their advantages over typical barcodes are plentiful.
-They can be read in all different orientations, contain error correction, and can store much more information than a standard barcode.
-They are also not centralised or allocated by an authority, allowing the developer full freedom to generate as many QR codes as they like.
+Commonly used for product tracking, item identification, time tracking, document management, and general marketing, QR Codes come with various advantages over traditional barcodes.
+They can be read from different angles, include error correction, and have a higher storage capacity than standard barcodes.
+Additionally, QR Codes are not centralised or controlled by any authority, providing developers with the freedom to generate as many QR codes as needed.

-Although not well known a 1 inch QR code can contain up to 2953 bytes of uncompressed data, and with BZIP Compression, this can be increased up to ~8kb of data.
-[4]
+Despite being less recognised, a 1-inch QR code can store up to 2953 bytes of uncompressed data, and with BZIP Compression, this capacity can be expanded to approximately 8kb of data [4].

 Worked example

-Thanks to the wonders of the internet, there is already a tutorial on how to create your first PhoneGap application.
+Thanks to the wonders of the internet, there's already a tutorial on crafting your inaugural PhoneGap application available at

-Step 2: Install and configure the QR Code plugin for PhoneGap
+Step 2: Installing and configuring the QR Code plugin for PhoneGap

-Again we stand on the shoulders of people with much more time on their hands, and head to GitHub.
-Here we find the PhoneGap plugin called BarcodeScanner.
+Again, we lean on the expertise of those with more time on their hands and venture to GitHub.
+Here, we discover the PhoneGap plugin named BarcodeScanner at

 https://github.com/phonegap/phonegap-plugin-barcodescanner

-This plugin allows you to create and read QR codes across all devices in a PhoneGap application.
+This nifty plugin empowers you to generate and read QR codes seamlessly across all devices within a PhoneGap application.

 Take for example the following API result set (coming from api.fish.wa.gov.au [5]).